csguoh/MambaIR/README.md

 - Ubuntu 20.04
 - CUDA 11.7
 - Python 3.9
-- PyTorch 1.13.1 + cu117
+- PyTorch 2.0.1 + cu117

+### Previous installation
-To use the selective scan with efficient hard-ware design, the `mamba_ssm` library is advised to install with the folllowing command.
+To use the selective scan with efficient hard-ware design, the `mamba_ssm` library is needed to install with the folllowing command.

 ```
 pip install causal_conv1d==1.0.0